syncfusion/blazor-docs/src/pivotview/pivot-table/tool-tip.md

----
-title: "Tooltip"
-component: "Pivot Table"
-description: "Describes about enabling and disabling tooltip in pivot table"
----

 # Tooltip

 The tooltip can be enabled or disabled by setting the [`ShowTooltip`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.SfPivotView-1.html#Syncfusion_Blazor_PivotView_SfPivotView_1_ShowTooltip) property in [`SfPivotView`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.html) class to **true**.
 By default, tooltip is enabled in the pivot table.